Ixilthrin/commando/README.md

 Commando will add the extension, run the system ls command, pipe the output to LineNumbers.class, and send the output to the current output window in the GUI.

+In order to allow for easier editing of a chain of filters, there is an interface for creating a list of filters, which are piped together when "Execute Chain" is pressed.

+There is also a text field that reads from the clipboard and writes to the clipboard.
+This allows you to use text directly from the clipboard.

+There are filters related to the clipboard, called ClipboardInput and ClipboardOutput.
+These can be used in a filter chain also.